 Compared to Ngaben funeral rituals in Bali, Torajan culture in death rituals also spends large amounts of money, even up to billions of rupiahs, for a large party that is categorized as a Rapasan Sapu Randanan.
 This ritual must sacrifice the more than twenty-four chosen Buffalo, some pigs, the cost of the sacrifice, food, and any other related costs.
 Putri (2018) found that the amount of Ngaben costs needed ranges from one hundred million up to two hundred million Indonesian Rupiah.
-Given the large cost incurred, most of the eight communities have a presumption https://doi.org/10.1016/j.heliyon.2022.e08925
+Given the large cost incurred, most of the eight communities have a presumption that Ngaben must have more funds (Ngabehin).
+Ngaben becomes a label or stamp for wealthy people with such an understanding.
+With such a stamp or label, of course, economically underprivileged people will not be able to perform their obligations to their ancestors.

-Corresponding author.
 E-mail addresses: andiantopatak@unm.ac.id, andiantopatak@gmail.com (A.A.
 Patak).